Top 10 Compound Movements for Maximum Mass

 Thus you will need to pick 2-3 compounds for each muscle group (depending on its size) and hit them for all that they are worth once a week (four sets of 8-12 reps per movement is usually best but, again, there are many more protocols worth experimenting with).

 Superset the Compounds

 One protocol I’ve found to work well for maximizing a compound lift is to link it to another similar movement for double the impact.
 For example, I’ve always gotten great results with medium-stance squats directly followed by walking barbell lunges.
 The squats hit all the major quad/ham muscles while the lunges finish off areas not specifically targeted by the squats (in particular the glutes and hamstrings).

 Furthermore, because the quads are thrashed from the squats they’re unlikely to take over as the hams and glutes become progressively weaker during the lunges.
 This principle of pre-exhaustion can also be applied to other muscles.

 Regardless of which training protocol is used, the real key to continuous muscle gains is to keep the body in an anabolic state at all times.
 It’s pointless pounding the muscles into submission in the interests of sparking new growth if you fail to capitalize on the prime post-workout period.

-Due to their systemic nature the compounds are known to create more muscle damage while fatiguing the physique faster.
+Due to their systemic nature top 10 compound movements are known to create more muscle damage while fatiguing the physique faster.
 This means you’ll need to rest longer between workouts and, most important of all, nourish your body with a good selection of specific performance supplements.
 I personally recommend a good BCAA product taken 2-3 times a day (first thing in the morning, immediately before cardio/weights and during the workout itself).

 the real key to continuous muscle gains is to keep the body in an anabolic state at all times.